-- Present 40-minute workshop per topic to grades K-12, with the ability to modify content based on the grade and age level.
+- Present 60-minute workshop per topic to grades K-12, with the ability to modify content based on the grade and age level.

 - Develop pre- and post-workshop materials & activities for teachers to continue the lesson after the workshop, in collaboration with the Utah Film Center’s Media Education department.

-- Availability Monday-Friday starting July 25, 2021 to June 1, 2022 for orientation, training, and teaching of workshops, namely between 9 AM–4 PM MT.
+- Availability Monday-Friday from August 1, 2023 – June 1, 2024 for orientation, training, and teaching of workshops, namely between 9 AM – 4 PM MT.
 Teaching Artist schedules will be created based on availability between these dates and times and quantity of workshops the teaching artist is able to teach in these time frames.

 - Industry experience in a field of film, media, and/or media production.